 In May 2006, Fainaru-Wada and Williams were issued subpoenas to testify before a grand jury investigating the source(s) of some of the information they published in The Chronicle and their book.
-The reporters vowed not to reveal their sources and were appealing their sentence of up to 18 months in prison when the government dropped the subpoenas while the case was on appeal.
+The reporters vowed not to reveal their sources and were sentenced to up to 18 months in prison; the government dropped the subpoenas while the case was on appeal.

-He previously worked for the San Francisco Examiner, for which he wrote enterprise stories and covered Stanford football and men’s basketball.
-He also was a national sportswriter for Scripps Howard News Service, covering the Masters, Wimbledon and the Final Four.
-He has worked at the National all-sports daily, the Los Angeles Daily News and the Knoxville (Tenn.)
+Fainaru-Wada previously worked for the San Francisco Examiner, Scripps Howard News Service, The National Sports Daily, the Los Angeles Daily News and the Knoxville (Tenn.)
 News-Sentinel.

 Fainaru-Wada is a graduate of Northwestern’s Medill School of Journalism.